-Other forms of prospectus
+96. Other forms of prospectus.

-- 83A.
-The Commission may prescribe alternative forms of prospectus or other initial disclosure documents that may be used by prescribed persons in meeting the requirements in this Part and any such document that complies with the applicable regulations shall, - (a) for the purposes of section 83(2), be considered to provide sufficient disclosure of all material facts relating to the securities issued or proposed to be distributed under the prospectus; and - (b) constitute compliance with this Part upon the Commission issuing a receipt for that prospectus or initial disclosure document.
+The Commission may prescribe alternative forms of prospectus or other initial disclosure documents that may be used by prescribed persons in meeting the requirements in this Part and any such document that complies with the applicable regulations shall -

-Receipt for preliminary prospectus
+- (a) for the purposes of section 95(2), be considered to provide sufficient disclosure of all material facts relating to the securities issued or proposed to be distributed under the prospectus; and - (b) constitute compliance with this Part, upon the Commission issuing a receipt for that prospectus or initial disclosure document, constitute compliance with this Part.

-84. The Commission shall issue a receipt for a preliminary prospectus immediately upon the filing of the preliminary prospectus.
+97. Receipt for preliminary prospectus.

-Selling activities before issue of receipt for prospectus
+The Commission shall issue a receipt for a preliminary prospectus immediately upon the filing of the preliminary prospectus.

-- (1) During the period between the filing of the preliminary prospectus and the issue of the receipt for the prospectus, provided the requirements of section 87 are met, it is permissible to - (a) distribute a communication identifying the security proposed to be issued provided that the communication contains all prescribed information; - (b) distribute a preliminary prospectus; and - $(c) \ \ solicit\ expressions\ of\ interest\ from\ prospective\ purchasers.$ - (2) No binding agreement to purchase the securities may be entered into until the Commission issues the receipt for the prospectus.
+98. Selling activities before issue of receipt for prospectus.

-Defective preliminary prospectus
+- (1) During the period between the filing of the preliminary prospectus and the issue of the receipt for the prospectus, provided the requirements of section 100 are met, it is permissible to - (a) distribute a communication identifying the security proposed to be issued provided that the communication contains all prescribed information; - (b) distribute a preliminary prospectus; and - (c) solicit expressions of interest from prospective purchasers. - (2) No binding agreement to purchase the securities may be entered into until the Commission issues the receipt for the prospectus.

-86. The Commission may, if it appears to it that a preliminary prospectus does not substantially comply with the prescribed requirements, order without giving notice that the activities permitted by section
+99. Defective preliminary prospectus.

-85 shall cease until a revised preliminary prospectus satisfactory to the Commission is filed and forwarded to each recipient of the defective preliminary prospectus.
+The Commission may, if it appears to it that a preliminary prospectus does not substantially comply with the prescribed requirements, order without giving notice that the activities permitted by section 98 shall cease until a revised preliminary prospectus satisfactory to the Commission is filed and forwarded to each recipient of the defective preliminary prospectus.